 Operating techniques outlined in this manual are basic.
-They assist with developing the skills and techniques required to operate the engine more efficiently and economically.
-Skill and techniques develop as the operator gains knowledge of the engine and its capabilities.
+The operating techniques assist with developing the skills and techniques required to operate the engine more efficiently and economically.
+Skill and techniques develop as the operator gains knowledge of the engine and the capabilities of the enaine.

 The operation section is a reference for operators.
-Photographs and illustrations guide the operator through procedures of inspecting, starting, operating and stopping the engine.
+Photographs and illustrations guide the operator through procedures of inspecting, starting, operating, and stopping the engine.
 This section also includes a discussion of electronic diagnostic information.